 Fuel, oil, grease, and hydraulic fluids from equipment can be carried by stormwater offsite.
 Keeping equipment properly maintained and performing maintenance activities in a designated shop area can help prevent spills.
 Keeping a spill kit is another essential step toward keeping it clean.

 Dispose of wastes properly and keep waste bins covered.
-Rain entering uncovered dumpsters can become contaminated and since waste containers are not water tight this means leaks can make their way to the storm drain system.
-House keeping and responsible waste disposal are essential and then keep it covered.
+Rain entering uncovered dumpsters can become contaminated and since waste containers are not watertight, leaks can make their way to the storm drain system.

-Your facility should maintain a spill response plan.
-Know when and who to contact in the event of a spill that leaves the property or contaminates the soil.
+Most facilities must maintain a Spill Prevention, Control and Countermeasures (SPCC) Plans.
+Know when and who to contact in the event of a spill that leaves the property or contaminates soil.
 Keep a spill kit on hand and clean up spills when they occur.

-Over irrigating can waste water and cause runoff.
+Over irrigating can waste water and cause runoff into the storm drain.
 Reducing over-watering can save money and prevent the washing of fertilizers and lawn chemicals to the storm drain.
 Green business practices can include changes to landscaping which incorporate Low Impact Development concepts and water conservation principles.
-See the Truckee Meadows Water Authority’s landscape guide for more information.

 Your business may be required to obtain a stormwater permit from the Nevada Division of Environmental Protection.
 Your permit will allow you to discharge stormwater to the MS4 as long as BMPs are utilized at your site.
-See if you qualify for coverage at ndep.nv.gov
+Read further about Industrial Permits and contact NDEP for further information.

 Industrial and commercial BMP information is found in the Industrial and Commercial Stormwater Best Management Practices Handbook or contact your local inspector.